Before you begin

 If you are configuring a new cluster in a new domain, Oracle recommends that you use the Configuration Wizard.
 For more information on creating a clustered domain, see Setting Up WebLogic Clusters in Administering Clusters for Oracle WebLogic Server.

-Note: For a custom Unicast broadcast channel, the outbound-enabled attribute must be set to true.
+Note: For a custom unicast broadcast channel, the outbound-enabled attribute must be set to true.
 See Configure custom network channels.

+Enter the multicast port for the new dynamic cluster in Multicast Port.
 The multicast port is used by cluster members to communicate with each other.
 Valid values are between 1 and 65535.